Happy New Year (musical): Song list

+††††† from Out of This WorldProductions

 The Broadway production opened at the Morosco Theatre on April 27, 1980 and closed on May 10, 1980, after 17 performances and 27 previews.
 Directed by Shevelove and choreographed by Donald Saddler, the cast included Michael Scott as Johnny, Kimberly Farr as Julia, William Roerick as Edward, and Leslie Denniston as Linda, with John McMartin as the narrator and Richard Bekins and Lara Teeter and Tim Flavin in supporting roles.

 Response

 Mel Gussow (The New York Times) wrote that the musical "turns out to be a musical bouquet of gentle charm and piquancy."
 He noted that the tryout at the Stratford (Ontario) Festival during the summer of 1979 "seemed like a good idea gone awry."
 Since that time, more than half the songs were replaced, the entire cast was replaced, and there was "considerable rewriting."

 John Simon (The New York Magazine) called the musical a "hodgepodge" and advised: "Avoid...like the ho-hum bag of tricks it is, the other new (?) musical, Happy New Year."

 Denniston won the Theatre World Award for her performance, and Pierre Balmain was nominated for the Tony Award for Best Costume Design and won the Drama Desk Award for Outstanding Costume Design.